 Note: Do not start the day/shift count until the placement abides by the conditions of the SESP-1.
 If the customer begins employment in the middle of the employer's workweek, the days worked can count toward the five days/shifts as long as all other nonnegotiable hours/shifts criteria are met.
 Any updates to the SESP-1 must be approved and signed by the customer, provider, and VR counselor before starting the day count.
 See VR-SFP 18.5.2 for further information.

+When a work site will not allow a Supported Employment specialist on site (e.g. security clearance or safety concerns) or the Supported Employment specialist determines it is not safe to enter the work site, a VR director approved VR3472, Contracted Service Modification Request must be obtained prior to the following remote services being provided:

+training to address disability issues;

+training to assist the customer to meet the employer’s expectations;

+training extended service providers; and

+two required site visits.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 The job in which the customer is placed must be in an organization or a business that is not owned, operated, controlled, or governed by the provider of SE services.
 Exception: State agencies, state universities, and facilities that are a part of a state university system that are also employment service providers are exempt from this requirement.

 To achieve Benchmark 2, the SE specialist must have a minimum of two contacts with the customer, and one contact with the employer to monitor the employer's satisfaction of the customer's performance during the benchmark period, and must: